gsoft-inc/wl-squide/docs/guides/federated-tabs.md

 ## Decouple the navigation items

-Althought it's functional, the modules are currently coupled by hardcoded URLs within the `FederatedTabsLayout`.
+Althought it's functional, the modules are currently coupled by hardcoded URLs within the `FederatedTabsLayout` component.

 To decouple the navigation items, similar to what is done for regular federated routes, we'll use the [registerNavigationItem](../reference/runtime/runtime-class.md#register-navigation-items) function.
 In this case, we'll specify a [menuId](../reference/runtime/runtime-class.md#register-navigation-items-for-a-specific-menu) option.
-Defining the `menuId` option will instruct the `FederatedTabsLayout` to exclusively retrieve the navigation items that belongs to this layout.
+Defining the `menuId` option will instruct the `FederatedTabsLayout` component to exclusively retrieve the navigation items that belongs to this layout.

 First, let's register the navigation items with the `menuId` option.
 For this example the `menuId` will be `/federated-tabs` (it can be anything):